daniyalahmadk/RMCI/README.md

 2. Put that code in box (textarea). <br />
 3. Hit Submit.

 In most of the cases - it is reportetd that files are full of malicous code in WordPress.
-So ists actually desinged for it.
+So its actually desinged for it.

 To get more knowldge about power of RMCI, please visit  <a href="http://www.hashwp.com/how-to-remove-malicious-code-easily-under-one-click/">How to use RMCI ? </a> #WP